viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

     the defining relations of a category on a set and thus define a free object in a category.
 For example, free functor from $$Set$$ to $$Grp$$ yields the group called free with presentation $$set \mapsto \{set\;|\;\emptyset\}$$.
 -   The tensor product with a fixed object (left or right).
 -   To say it out --- basic example is identity functor.

-All these functors are relevant to $$Hask$$.
+All these constructions are relevant to $$Hask$$.

 Let's take a look at the introduced structures.
 At the level of types, we have types and morphisms between them.
 Morphisms can be surjective, injective, or bijective, in the last case they are isomorphisms.
-Now we turn to the level of subcategories of $$Hask$$ and we have functors with their own properties.
+Now we turn to the level of subcategories of $$Hask$$ and we have functors that can be full, faithful, or fully faithful.
 These properties are finer than properties of Set-level morphisms but they are similar in spirit.

 At the moment we can take one of two steps:
 1. Broad: try to introduce some category of subcategories of $$Hask$$ and explore it.
 Probably more than one if we want to take care of contravariant functors.
+Note that contravariant functors are covariant functors from the dual category --- category with all arrows reversed.
 2. Deep: try to stack the next layer and define morphisms between functors.

 For now, we follow the second path.